PlasmaPy/PlasmaPy/docs/atomic/particle_class.rst

 >>> deuteron.is_ion
 True

+The `~plasmapy.atomic.Particle.element` and
-The `element` and `isotope` attributes return `None` when the particle does not correspond to an element or isotope.
+`~plasmapy.atomic.Particle.isotope` attributes return `None` when the particle does not correspond to an element or isotope.
 Because non-empty strings evaluate to `True` and `None` evaluates to `False` when converted to a `bool`, these attributes may be used in conditional statements to test whether or not a particle is in one of these categories.